 On rare occasions a freight or bus operator will start to build its own vehicles, optimised for the kind of work it carries out.
 For example, the Birmingham & Midland Motor Omnibus Company (better known as Midland Red) had a factory that turned out hundreds of innovative buses and coaches almost exclusively for its own services.
 In 1923 Outram’s bakery of Southport, then in Lancashire, decided that – faced with the high cost of existing battery-electrics on the market – it would develop its own.

 A one-ton normal-control local delivery van was built (using a substantial proportion of wood in the chassis and body), with a 24 cell, 48 V, 143 Ah battery sitting inside a dummy bonnet.
-Some Ford parts were incorporated to save cost.
+Some Ford parts were incorporated to reduce cost.
 Victor Electrics was set up to produce this machine commercially, at a price of £150 complete with battery.

 The Victor proved sufficiently popular with other bakery companies that a factory was set up in Burscough, a few miles east of Southport.
 Sales of this Model A were not restricted to bakeries.
 Seven were bought by the GPO for service in London, and a number went to United Dairies..

-In 1930 the Model B was announced.
+In 1930 the next model was announced.
 This retained extensive use of ash wood in the chassis but featured a semi-forward control layout with a low step and a walk-through cab.
 Victor also produced a chassis with a structure like an open tank with deep side members – replacing conventional side members with truss panels.
 Steering could either be by wheel or tiller operation, and the driver could either be seated or standing.
 If standing, a treadle interlock prevented the vehicle from moving if unattended (for example by children!).

 By 1935 the B range included the 10-15 cwt B10, the 25 cwt B20 and the 1-2 ton B30.
 A 12 cwt chassis was introduced that year, with a very simple forward control layout, the motor fitted under the driver and connected via a prop shaft to the rear axle.
 Like other Victors it featured independent front suspension, and also sported the kind of spoked wheels more familiar on contemporary sports cars.